javierhf/pub-technical-write-me/docs/articles/understanding-apidocs/index.md

 * &#x20;[OpenAPI](https://www.openapis.org/what-is-openapi) - Focused on resource management) &#x20;
 * [Arazzo](https://swagger.io/blog/the-arazzo-specification-a-deep-dive/) - Focused on user workflows.  &#x20;

-The API specification file serves as **coding and documentation reference**, and even as a **contract among the parties** where we can find all the features, data schemas and means of communication provided by the API.
+The API specification file serves as **coding and documentation reference**, and even as a **contract among the parties** where we can find all the features, data schemas, and means of communication provided by the API.

 Think of [**OpenAPI**](https://www.openapis.org/what-is-openapi) **and** [**Arazzo**](https://swagger.io/blog/the-arazzo-specification-a-deep-dive/) **specifications as storytellers**—they're lists of objects that tell our API's story, abut how our API supports our customers' success.
-Each object has its own set of mandatory and optional constituent elements.
+Each object has its own set of mandatory and optional elements.
 These objects provide us, technical writers, with the **source material to create user-friendly and complete documentation**, both from scratch or using [Postman](https://learning.postman.com/)-like tools.

-Remeber: The more complete our API specification file is, our chances of crafting a complete and successful documentation increase. &#x20;
+Remember: The more complete our API specification file is, our chances of crafting a complete and successful documentation increase. &#x20;

 {% hint style="info" %}
 **Check the Appendix**